Enrique-ZA/neovim-conf/README.md

 4. Clone the repository and put the files and folders inside ~/.config/nvim/
 5.  nvim ~/.config/nvim/lua/enrique/packer.lua
 6. Type :so and hit enter key.
 7. Type :PackerSync and hit enter key.
+Wait for the plugins to be installed.
 8. Exit nvim
 9.  nvim ~/.config/nvim/lua/enrique/remap.lua
 10. Type :so and hit enter key.